denten-books/plain-text/4-format.md

 preferred electrical contact arrangement."
 From [@boyle_information_1974].](images/floating-gate.png)

-The architecture of semiconductor-based information storage devices beyond
+Whatever the complexities of solid state storage architecture, the difference in arrangement of information between pages and floating gates is apparent.
+The structure of one has only an arbitrary connection to the structure of the other.
+Consequently action in one domain do not necessitate corresponding actions in another.

-I began the chapter in asking the reader to answer a seemingly innocuous
+I began the book by asking the reader to answer a seemingly innocuous
 question: Where does the computed sign reside?
 The outlines of an answer led us to multiple sites of inscription, some visible and some hidden, some legible and others opaque.
 I have suggested also that the familiar distinction between form and content fails to capture the crucial "formatting and control" layer of the computed sign.
 In the following sections I would like to dwell on the curious contradiction at the heart of formalism itself.
 Historically, form has been used to signify both the material shape of the sign and the idealized archetypal "rule book" for its creation.
 The two senses matter because they lead to opposing strategies of interpretation.
 One seeks to describe, the other to explain; one to perceive, the other to reveal.

 The distinction between "form" and "content" is one of the basic binaries in any formalism, mobilized often in literary criticism and computer science